cloud-barista/poc-cb-ladybug/README.md

 ```
 [NOTE]
-CB-Ladybug is currently under development. (the latest release is none)
+CB-Ladybug (POC) is currently under development. (the latest release is none)
 So, we do not recommend using the current release in production.
 Please note that the functionalities of CB-Ladybug are not stable and secure yet.
 If you have any difficulties in using CB-Ladybug, please let us know.